openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_instances.rst

 create a snapshot from, and migrate instances.
 You can also view the logs for instances or launch a VNC console for an instance.

-For information about using the dashboard to launch instances as an end user, see the `OpenStack End User Guide <http://docs.openstack.org/user-guide/dashboard_launch_instances.html>`__.
+For information about using the Dashboard to launch instances as an end user, see the `OpenStack End User Guide <http://docs.openstack.org/user-guide/dashboard_launch_instances.html>`__.

 Create instance snapshots
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the dashboard and choose the admin project from the
+Log in to the Dashboard and choose the admin project from the
    drop-down list at the top of the page.

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab